JK Brake Upgrade Guide: Rotors, Pads & Big Brake Kits

 Higher Rolling Resistance: Aggressive mud terrain tires compound the problem with their heavier construction.

 The result?
 Stopping distances increase 15-25% with 35-inch tires, and brake fade becomes a real concern on long descents or in stop-and-go traffic.
+See our all-terrain tire guide for lightweight options that reduce braking demands.

 Additional Factors That Demand Better Brakes